Louise Montagu, Duchess of Manchester

 © Unofficial Royalty 2018

 Louise Montagu, Duchess of Manchester served as Mistress of the Robes to Queen Victoria briefly from 1858-1859.
 The Mistress of the Robes was always a Duchess and attended Queen Victoria on every State occasion.
-She had precedence over every lady of the Court and when in residence, presided at the Household table.
-She looked over and passed on the Queen’s personal bills sent to her from the Robes Office.
+She had precedence over every lady of the Court and presided at the Household table when in residence.
+Louise looked over and passed on Queen Victoria’s personal bills sent to her from the Robes Office.
 During Queen Victoria’s reign, the Mistress of the Robes was a political appointment and changed when the political party of the government changed.

 • Helene von Alten (1830-1890) – married Count André Bludoff